francois/surrender/README.md

 * /var/backup/database/contacts/2013/08/11.sql.gz

 which seems to be common enough.

-No attempt is made to validate the date: 2013-02-31 is a perfectly valid date for surrender.

 Anything that does not match the regular expression is reported as a warning on STDERR, and filtered from STDOUT, implying the file must be kept.